 Blog Post Community Wellbeing Rural poverty: the case of Powys As part of our Rural Poverty series, Dr Greg Thomas (Powys County Council) uses Powys as a case study to explore the issues surrounding rural poverty.
 Rural poverty is often hidden from public view and belies stereotypical images of rural areas as rolling hillsides and chocolate-box villages.
 Powys is one such area that experiences […] Read more Topics: Poverty and social exclusion June 26, 2018

 Blog Post Research and Impact Evidence-informed policymaking: does knowledge brokering work?
 Sarah Quarmby takes a look inside the Wales Centre for Public Policy to see how its day-to-day workings tally with the body of knowledge about evidence use in policymaking.
 This article originally appeared on the LSE British Politics and Policy blog.
 There’s widespread and sustained interest in the role of evidence in policymaking.
-But because policymaking […] Read more Research and Impact: Methods The role of KBOs June 18, 2018
+But because policymaking […] Read more Research and Impact: Methods and approaches The role of KBOs June 18, 2018

 Blog Post Environment and Net Zero How community-based solutions can improve rural transport in Wales In a guest blog as part of our rural poverty series, Wales Community Transport Association Director Christine Boston explores how community-based solutions could be the key to improving transport in rural Wales.
 Now the sun is shining, it is hard to remember the extreme bad weather we experienced in the first part of 2018.
 However, […] Read more Topics: Community collaboration Just Transition June 18, 2018